XpiritBV/UnitTesting/tdd_katas/tdd_kata5.md

 ## Tasks & specifications

 1. Update the `GameEngine` so that it writes a message to a log when the `Move` method is called.
-    - Use dependency injection to introduce an `ILogger` interface with a `WriteInformation` method.
+    - Use dependency injection to introduce an `IGameLogger` interface with a `WriteInformation` method.
-    - Use a mocking framework to verify that the `WriteInformation` method is called on the logger (interaction-based test).
+    - Use a mocking framework to verify that the `WriteInformation` method is called once on the logger when the `Move` is called (interaction-based test).

 ## Next exercise